Sam1301/Lite/README.md

-# Lite

 <img src="logo.png">

-Lite is a terminal based lightweight text editor built using C language.
+Lite is a terminal based lightweight text editor built using only C language.

 ## Dependencies
 Standard C libraries only